Quality and Cost: Why is This So Challenging?

 Life expectancy for both men and women has increased slower in the U.S. than in comparable countries

 Remember I wrote about Dr. Tower in my last article about the implant that he chose for his own hip replacement.
-The cost was not minimal and certainly poor outcomes demonstrate a lack quality.
+The cost was not minimal and the poor outcomes demonstrate a lack of quality.

 Our children will not be able to afford healthcare and the cycle will continue.